corelight/zeek2es/Readme.md

                         A lambda function, when eval'd will filter your output JSON dict. (default: empty string) -f LAMBDAFILTERFILE, --lambdafilterfile LAMBDAFILTERFILE
-                        A lambda function file, when eval'd will filter your output JSON dict. (default: empty string) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
+                        A lambda function file, when eval'd will filter your output JSON dict. (default: empty string) -y OUTPUTFIELDS, --outputfields OUTPUTFIELDS
+                        A comma delimited list of fields to keep for the output.
+Must include ts. (default: empty string) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
 Takes longer, but worth it.
   -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.